-Wakame seaweed is a strong flavored, edible, algae popularly featuring in South Korea, Japan and Chinese cuisine.
-It is a kind of brown algae, similar to nori and kombu but turns green once processed.
+Wakame seaweed is a strong-flavored, edible, algae popularly featured in Korean, Japanese, and Chinese cuisine.
+It is a kind of brown algae, similar to nori, and kombu but turns green once processed.

 Scientific name: Undaria pinnatifida, Family: Alariaceae.